ivanoreh/Diagraph/README.md

 Diagraph
 ========

-This repo covers Directed Graph API as long with some other features.
-Powered by java
+This repo covers Directed Graph Java API along with some other features.